A good start to the year

 Beijer Ref AB (publ)

-This interim report has not been the subject of examination by the Company’s Auditors.
+This interim report has not been reviewed by the Company’s auditors.

 Beijer Ref in short